xiaoqian19940510/text-classification-surveys/README.md

 The SST [175] is an extension of MR. It has two cate-gories.
 SST-1 with fine-grained labels with five classes.
 It has 8,544 training texts and 2,210 testtexts, respectively.
 Furthermore, SST-2 has 9,613 texts with binary labels being partitioned into6,920 training texts, 872 development texts, and 1,821 testing texts.
 </p></blockquote></details>

+* <a href="http://www.cs.pitt.edu/mpqa/">The Multi-Perspective Question Answering (MPQA)</a></summary><blockquote><p align="justify">
+The MPQA is an opiniondataset.
+It has two class labels and also an MPQA dataset of opinion polarity detection sub-tasks.MPQA includes 10,606 sentences extracted from news articles from various news sources.
+It shouldbe noted that it contains 3,311 positive texts and 7,293 negative texts without labels of each text.
+</p></blockquote></details>

+* <a href="https://dblp.org/rec/bib/conf/kdd/DiaoQWSJW14">IMDB reviews</a></summary><blockquote><p align="justify">
+The IMDB review is developed for binary sentiment classification of filmreviews with the same amount in each class.
+It can be separated into training and test groups onaverage, by 25,000 comments per group.
+</p></blockquote></details>

+* <a href="https://dblp.org/rec/bib/conf/kdd/DiaoQWSJW14">Yelp reviews</a></summary><blockquote><p align="justify">
+The Yelp review is summarized from the Yelp Dataset Challenges in 2013,2014, and 2015.
+This dataset has two categories.
+Yelp-2 of these were used for negative and positiveemotion classification tasks, including 560,000 training texts and 38,000 test texts.
+Yelp-5 is used todetect fine-grained affective labels with 650,000 training and 50,000 test texts in all classes.
+</p></blockquote></details>

+* <a href="https://dblp.org/rec/bib/conf/kdd/DiaoQWSJW14">Amazon Reviews (AM).</a></summary><blockquote><p align="justify">
+The AM is a popular corpus formed by collecting Amazon websiteproduct reviews [190].
+This dataset has two categories.
+The Amazon-2 with two classes includes 3,600,000 training sets and 400,000 testing sets.
+Amazon-5, with five classes, includes 3,000,000 and650,000 comments for training and testing.
+</p></blockquote></details>

 ## Tools and Repos